York Streets and City History

 Monk Bar is at 63 feet, the tallest of York’s bars and is the north eastern gateway to York’s city walls.
 It lies at the northern end of Goodramgate, a street which becomes Monkgate on the other side of the gateway.
 Its is not known who the monks were who gave Monkgate and Monk Bar their name.

-Monk Bar has four storeys – the first three floors being 14th century and the upper floor being fifteenth century.
+Monk Bar has four storeys – the first three floors being fourteenth century and the upper floor being fifteenth century.
 Each floor could be defended like an independent fort, even when other floors had been captured.
 In the sixteenth century the bar was used as a freeman’s prison.
 Monk Bar’s barbican was removed from the gateway in 1825.

 An ice house dating from 1800 can be found near the city not far from Monk Bar.
 It was used for storing ice collected in winter, which could later be used in summer time for various purposes.
 The street of Monkgate has mainly Georgian buildings, but the old County Hospital dates from 1851

 The Museum Gardens are the gardens of the Yorkshire Museum built 1827-30 as the home of the York Philosophical Society.
-Nearby are the remains of the Roman Multangular tower and an Anglo-Saxon tower dating from around the 7th or 8th century.
+Nearby are the remains of the Roman Multangular tower and an Anglo-Saxon tower dating from around the seventh or eighth century.
 The gardens are also home to an astronomical observatory.
 The Yorkshire Museum and the Museum Gardens are on the site of St Mary’s Abbey of which ruins remain.

 Nessgate leads from Coney Street and Ousegate to Castlegate and York Castle.
 The castle stands on a ness, the Viking word for a triangular headland between the River Foss and River Ouse on which Clifford’s Tower stands.